mdishauq/bluetooth-car/README.md

 # Bluetooth Car

 This project is a software system designed to control a car via Bluetooth communication.
-It allows users to send commands to the car using a mobile app or other Bluetooth-enabled devices.
+It allows users to send commands to the car using a mobile app or other Bluetooth-enabled devices.I kind of wanted to built a car that has every features for controlling.

 ## Features

 - Remote control of the car via Bluetooth.
+- This car can also be controlled using voice and has autonomous driving using ultrasonic sensor
 - Support for basic car movements (e.g., forward, backward, left, right).
 - Easy-to-extend architecture for adding new features.